-- 211. MESSENGERS. a.
+204. MESSENGERS. a.
 Messengers are necessarily slow in the mountains and require intensive training to become dependable.
-In rough heavily wooded country, 1⁄2 mile per hour is considered fair speed.
-Even a trained messenger with a map can become lost in the daytime. - b.
+In rough heavily wooded country, 1/2 mile per hour is considered fair speed.
+Even a trained messenger with a map can become lost in the daytime.
+When visibility is poor, a messenger may find his way to 752097°-48-18 a command post by following existing wire lines, however messengers must not pick up wire lines for use as a guide.

+b.
 Messengers should be taught to depend on natural terrain features for orientation, rather than relying too much on roads and other man-made landmarks in finding their routes.
 It is seldom safe to send a single messenger because of the possibility of his being ambushed or lost.
 When in a new position, messengers should be sent to the command post prior to darkness to find the route.
 Since darkness will change the appearance of the trail, messengers should back-track after dark in order to familiarize themselves with landmarks in darkness.
-When operating in snow covered terrain, all messengers should be proficient skiers. - 212.
-PIGEONS.
-Homing pigeons may be used successfully in the mountains.
-(See FM 24-5 and 11-80.)
-They are, however, subject to the following limitations: - a.
-The pigeon may have to be kept longer than the maximum prescribed time (2 days and 3 nights) because of the slowness and difficulty of interchange of birds that have not been released. - b.
-Rain may cause the pigeon serious difficulty in flying. - c.
-There are numerous birds of prey in the mountains which will kill pigeons. - 213.
-MESSENGER DOGS.
+When operating in snow covered terrain, all messengers should be proficient skiers.

+205. PIGEONS.
+Carrier pigeons are convenient and valuable messengers in the mountains, especially for small forward detachments.
+In order not to burden personnel, pigeons may be supplied by parachute drop from aircraft.
+(See FM 11-80 and TM 11-410.)
+They are, however, subject to the following limitations:

+a.
+The pigeon may have to be kept longer than the maximum prescribed time (2 days and 3 nights) because of the slowness and difficulty of interchange of birds that have not been released.

+b.
+Rain may cause the pigeon serious difficulty in flying.

+c.
+There are numerous birds of prey in the mountains which will kill pigeons.

+206. MESSENGER DOGS.
 Well trained messenger dogs are dependable and may be useful in mountain operations.